Quantitative Methods CFA 2009, 2010 curriculum comparison

 • Define discrete random variable and a binomial variable

-• determine the probability that a normally distributed random variable lies inside a
+• Determine the probability that a normally distributed random variable lies inside a given confidence interval

-• solve time value of money problems when compounding periods are other than
+• Solve time value of money problems when compounding periods are other than annual

 • Identify the appropriate test statistic and interpret the results for a hypothesis test